 (c) All vehicles must be parked in such a manner so as not to block access to the sidewalk

-(d) Pickup trucks greater than a three-quarter ton model, box trucks, and straight trucks (flat beds) may not be parked overnight in areas zoned residential unless the truck is employed in construction/renovation of the residence on a temporary basis, during the period of time that such construction or services are being performed on the Lot.
+(d) Pickup trucks greater than a one ton model, box trucks, and straight trucks (flat beds) may not be parked overnight in areas zoned residential unless the truck is employed in construction/renovation of the residence on a temporary basis, during the period of time that such construction or services are being performed on the Lot.

-(e) Parking in the front yard is prohibited at all times, and there shall be no temporary or permanent parking of any vehicles other than on the driveway or in an enclosed garage.
+(e) Parking in the front yard is prohibited at all times,.

 (f) Existing driveways may be enlarged up to one vehicle width on the garage side and up to three feet on the residence side.

+(g) No major repair work, rebuilding or restoring of vehicles is allowed except wholly within the garage of the residence.

+(h) Vehicles parked in accordance with this article shall be parked on hardscape.
+See Art IX, Section 10.

 Section 6.
 Signs.
-No sign of any kind shall be displayed to the public view on any lot, except (a) of not more than square feet () advertising the property for sale or rent;(b) signs used by a builder to advertise the property during a
+No sign of any kind shall be displayed to the public view on any lot, except (a) two signs of not more than four square feet ( 2ft x 2ft) advertising the property for sale or rent;(b) signs used by a builder to advertise the property during a construction/renovation period ; or (c) yard sale signs for the duration of the sale only;(d) special event signs for one day only; and (e) political signs from thirty (30) days prior to election and for one (1) day following the election..
+This excludes Yard of the Month and Security Signage.

 Section 7.
+Animals and Pets.
+No animals, reptiles, livestock, wildlife or poultry of any kind shall be raised, bred or kept on any portion of the Property.
+A total of three pets (dogs, cats and other usual and common household pets) may be permitted in a Unit.
+Household pets may not run free and may not make objectionable noise.
+If the pet is a nuisance to owners of other Units, the Board reserves the right to require that the pet be removed from the Unit.
+No pet shall be kept, bred, or maintained for any commercial purpose.
+Whenever a household pet is outside the dwelling and is not in a fenced area, the pet must be on a leash held by a responsible person.
+All owners of pets shall be held strictly responsible to immediately collect and properly dispose of the waste and litter of his or her pets.
+Pet facilities to include tethers and fences are restricted to the rear yard, consistent with the setback requirements.
+All pet facilities must be maintained and kept clean and free of offensive odors and debris.

 Section 8.
 Trash Storage.
 No lot shall be used or maintained as a dumping ground for rubbish.
 Trash, garbage, or other waste must be kept in sanitary containers.
 No lot on which improvements have been constructed or erected shall be allowed to become or remain overgrown and/or unsightly.

-() Except for North Port City automated trash pickup containers, trash, garbage or other waste must be kept in sanitary containers and stored in a location which is not visible from the street.
+(a) Except for North Port City automated trash pickup containers, trash, garbage or other waste must be kept in sanitary containers and stored in a location which is not visible from the street.

-() North Port City automated trash pickup containers may be stored at the side or rear of the residence.
+(b) North Port City automated trash pickup containers may be stored at the side or rear of the residence.

-() Dumpsters may not be utilized in areas zoned residential unless employed in the construction or renovation of the residence on a temporary basis.
+(c) Dumpsters may not be utilized in areas zoned residential unless employed in the construction or renovation of the residence on a temporary basis.

+(d) Burning of trash on lots is prohibited.

+(e) Storage pods/containers may be placed on the garage side of the home and for a maximum period of thirty (30) days.